All About Liquid Watercolor Paints

 How do you set-up the paint in a classroom setting?

 I use a 6-well plastic palette (again, from School Specialty or Dick Blick.
 Do a search on their site for palettes.
 Their stock varies from year to year so I can’t be any more specific than this).
-I place the plastic containers that hold the watercolors in the wells.
+I place the plastic containers or baby food jars that hold the watercolors in the wells.
 This prevents them from tipping over.
 I place the brushes in plastic water containers so the kids know not to set the brushes in the watercolor paints.

 For a table of 5-6 kids, I use two water containers, 3 brushes in each and set the tray of 6 w/c paints in the middle.
 Works well.